jrs-innovation-center/CODEcampAS/5-calculator/comparisons.md

 Often you want the application to only run a set of statements if all conditional tests pass.
 And often you want the application to only run a set of statements if either or any test pass.
-These are called comparison operators.
+These are called logical operators.

 They use funny symbols in JavaScript: